Score Interpretation

 Gifted Screening

-In specialized programs, good often means high enough to qualify, which is why 130+ gets attention.
+In specialized programs, good often means high enough to qualify, which is why 130-134 gets attention as the first ACIS gifted band.
 That is a screening context, not a universal definition of worth or competence.

 Test Quality